grupolema/mate-en-todas-partes-web/README.md

 To add a new language simply create or modify a pug file to initialize the right language code, add the translation file to the data directory and then run `gulp html` to build the HTML.

+### Item ordering

+The `src/pug/config.json` file defines an "order" property which is used to sort the applications in the home grid.